black-parrot/black-parrot/docs/getting_started.md

 development.
 If not on these versions of these OSes, we suggest using a Docker image.

+Ubuntu on Windows WSL 2.0 seems to work for most things, but you may encounter errors with more complex operations.
+For instance, compiling Linux is known not to work in this environment.
+This is considered an experimental build.

 ## Build the toolchains
     # Clone the latest repo
     git clone https://github.com/black-parrot/black-parrot.git